Lakr233/FlowDown-App/README.md

 ## Documentations

-Please have a look at: [https://apps.qaq.wiki/docs/flowdown/](https://apps.qaq.wiki/docs/flowdown/)
+By downloading FlowDown from App Store, free models are included.
+To use our product, have a look at: [https://apps.qaq.wiki/docs/flowdown/](https://apps.qaq.wiki/docs/flowdown/)

 ## Keep in touch